robincornett/send-images-rss/readme.txt

 = What if I upload my images to [flickr] or use images hosted somewhere other than my website? =

 _Send Images to RSS_ works best with images uploaded through your WordPress website, because WordPress automatically creates the correct size images needed.
-Because there isn't really much we can do with images hosted elsewhere, the plugin ignores them by default.
-If, however, you want the plugin to at least _try_ to work with images hosted outside of your site (YMMV), you can add this filter to your site, either in your theme's functions.php file or a functionality plugin:

-    add_filter( 'send_images_rss_process_external_images', '__return_true' );
+However, the plugin will add inline styling to all images to attempt to make them fit your email template.

 = Is there a way to change the styling on the images in my feed? =